In crisis? Adults and children can call COPES 24/7 at

 iPad access for Law Enforcement – This is a partnership between Family & Children’s Services and law enforcement agencies around Tulsa County.
 It equips Officers with single push button immediate access to a mental health professional.
 Allowing for de-escalation, stabilization, connection to services and follow-up.
 Over 400 iPads are deployed around Tulsa County with an immediate connection to COPES to assist during crisis situations.

-Family & Children’s Services (F&CS) clinicians are embedded in Tulsa’s 911 Center.
+Family & Children’s Services (FCS) clinicians are embedded in Tulsa’s 911 Center.
 This is a partnership with the City of Tulsa and the Tulsa Police Department.

-Having an F&CS mental health professional to assist with calls going to the 911 Center when someone is in mental health crisis allow for immediate de-escalation of the crisis call and helps with an individual’s stabilization and connectivity to resources.
+Having an FCS mental health professional to assist with calls going to the 911 Center when someone is in mental health crisis allow for immediate de-escalation of the crisis call and helps with an individual’s stabilization and connectivity to resources.

 Psychological First Aid